-First, we had the Jell-O shot; now, we have the pudding shot!
+First, there were jello shots; now there's the pudding shot!
 Oh, how we love to bring our childhood favorites into the world for 'Adults-Only.'

 These spiked little treats are fun party favors and can be made up, stored, and brought out at the perfect time.
 Just like their jiggly counterparts, you can take them anywhere your flavor cravings desire.

 There is no magic behind the pudding shot: simply substitute half of the milk needed to make regular pudding with the liquor(s) of your choice, mix, and allow them to set.
 The really fun part is the flavor possibilities.
 You can mix and match ingredients, recreate your favorite cocktails, or simply make it your own.
 You will find plenty of ideas to get you started.

 Combine pudding, milk, and liquor in a mixing bowl.

 Whisk for about two minutes or until the pudding is nice and smooth.
 Nobody likes lumpy pudding!

 Spoon into shot glasses or disposable plastic cups and refrigerate for about 30 minutes until the pudding sets up.

 Top with whipped cream and any additional toppings you desire.

 There are many ways that you can approach the flavor for your pudding shots.
 One of the best is to think about your favorite desserts and treats, then figure out how to transform those flavors into a yummy pudding.
 Using the recipe above, here are a few fun pudding shot recipes to try.

 - Banana Split Pudding Shot: Banana pudding, 1 cup milk, 1/2 cup chocolate liqueur, 1/4 cup strawberry liqueur, 1/4 cup butterscotch schnapps.